Commenting & Discussion on Jupyter Notebook Cells

 Other methods for reviewing notebooks

-Here are a couple of other options for leaving comments in notebooks.
+Here are a few other options for leaving comments in notebooks, and where each one falls short.

 -